SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web: Experiments

 \paragraph{Architecture Configuration.}

-To rigorously assess different agentization methods under a controlled setting, we standardize the agent stack and instantiate a concrete orchestration mechanism (Figure~\ref{fig:stage3_orch_trace_eval}) while keeping the benchmark itself orchestration-agnostic.
+To rigorously assess different \ourtask{} methods in a controlled setting, we standardize the agent stack and instantiate a concrete orchestration mechanism (Figure~\ref{fig:stage3_orch_trace_eval}) while keeping the benchmark itself orchestration-agnostic.

-\begin{itemize} \item Inner Agent Instantiation: Following the definition in Section~\ref{sec:method}, we select Claude Code as the reasoning backbone for the Inner Agent ($\mathcal{A}_{in}$).
+\begin{itemize} \item Inner Agent Instantiation: Following the definition in Section~\ref{sec:method}, we select Claude Code as the agent scaffold for the Inner Agent ($\mathcal{A}_{in}$).
 This choice leverages its state-of-the-art tool-use capabilities to effectively drive the extracted repository skills.

-\item Orchestration Instantiation (Claude Code + Oracle Decomposition).
-For the Multi-Agent evaluation, we instantiate a centralized orchestration setup driven by Claude Code (Figure~\ref{fig:stage3_orch_trace_eval}).
-We initialize each Multi-Repo task with its ground-truth decomposition from the data construction, and convert the generated AgentCards of the 35 A2A agents into executable Claude Agent Skills~\cite{anthropic_agent_skills_overview}.
-Claude Code then relies solely on these AgentCard-derived skill specifications to retrieve/bind agents and dispatch all sub-tasks via the A2A protocol.
+\item Orchestration Instantiation (Claude Code + Oracle Decomposition): For multi-agent evaluation, we instantiate a centralized orchestrator driven by Claude Code (Figure~\ref{fig:stage3_orch_trace_eval}).
+Each multi-repo task is initialized with its oracle subtask decomposition during benchmark construction, and the generated Agent Cards of all A2A agents are converted into executable Claude Agent Skills~\cite{anthropic_agent_skills_overview}.
+The orchestrator then relies solely on these Agent Card-derived skill specifications to route subtasks to the appropriate A2A agents.

 \end{itemize}